 “The side of the story focused on here in China is that China has been singled out and this law is targeting China.
 That’s why people are hurt, and when they’re hurt they tend to get emotional,” Professor Hu said.

 She said the hurt has deepened over the past year, after negative reports regarding China in Australian media.

 Professor Hu referred to the blocked sale of Ausgrid to a Chinese state-owed company in 2016, reports of Communist party control of Chinese overseas students earlier this year, and more recently mention of China’s threat to “Global rules-based order” in the latest Foreign Policy White Paper.

-“One thing leads to another and you just develop a very strong sense of aggression ” Professor Hu said.
+“One thing leads to another and you just develop a very strong sense of aggression [from Australia]” Professor Hu said.

 Professor Hu is preparing to circulate a Chinese article explaining the background of Australia’s foreign interference debate, which she hopes will help to cool heads in China.

 “If no one informs people here of why Australia did this, what kind of country it is and the discussions around this issue - then public perception of Australia in China will worsen,” she said.

 On December 21 2017 China and Australia will mark 45 years of bi-lateral relations.
 But while the economic relationship between the two remains strong, some feel trust between the countries is at risk of being eroded.

 “Fundamentally we cannot damage the relationship but there is a negative impact on political trust,” Liu Zhiqin said, highlighting a key difference in China and Australia’s approach to diplomacy.